google-research/google-research/seq2act/README.md

 Then copy your latest checkpoint from your_grounding_exp_dir to `./seq2act/ckpt_hparams/grounding/`

-NOTE: You can also try out our trained checkpoint from here: `gs://gresearch/seq2act/ccg3-transformer-6-dot_product_attention-lr_0.003_rd_0.1_ad_0.1_pd_0.2.tar.gz`, or open you browser with this link to download: [https://storage.googleapis.com/gresearch/seq2act/ccg3-transformer-6-dot_product_attention-lr_0.003_rd_0.1_ad_0.1_pd_0.2.tar.gz](https://storage.googleapis.com/gresearch/seq2act/ccg3-transformer-6-dot_product_attention-lr_0.003_rd_0.1_ad_0.1_pd_0.2.tar.gz).
-After download, extract the checkpoint files (1 file named 'checkpoint' and 3 files with name starts with "model.ckpt-250000") to `./seq2act/ckpt_hparams/grounding/`
+NOTE: You can also try out our pre-trained checkpoint for end-to-end grounding by downloading the checkpoint [here](https://storage.googleapis.com/gresearch/seq2act/ccg3-transformer-6-dot_product_attention-lr_0.003_rd_0.1_ad_0.1_pd_0.2.tar.gz).
+Once downloaded, you can extract the checkpoint files from the zip file, which result in 1 file named 'checkpoint' and 3 files with "model.ckpt-250000*".
+You can then move these files to  to `./seq2act/ckpt_hparams/grounding/`

 * Test the grounding model or only the phrase extraction model by running the decoder.